 Writing the amount in the body of a check in words (usually feasible when a machine capable of writing words is used) provides the disbursing office and Treasury greater safety against alteration of amount.
 Therefore, Treasury encourages this practice.
 However, if the disbursing office determines that a substantial cost savings would result from not writing the medial amount, Treasury permits this.

 If the disbursing office determines that substantial cost savings would result from writing the medial amount in figures, either of the following forms may be used: “$50and75cents” or “$50and75/100”.
 No spacing appears within an amount written in either form.
-Contact the Resource Management Division for guidance (see the Contacts page).
+Contact the Resource Management Division for guidance (see Contacts).

 5035.50d—Maximum Amount for Which Checks Can be Issued

 Disbursing offices must not issue a check in an amount exceeding $99,999,999.99.
 When it is necessary to make payment in excess of this amount, the disbursing office must issue two or more checks.
 Disbursing officers should also consider contacting Fiscal Service to discuss alternative payment options in place of large dollar check payments.

 5035.55—Signatures of Disbursing Officers